ARNEL2003/ITCC-11.1-Laboratory-4-CODERA/README.md

 ## 📝 Brief Description
 This is a simple and colorful desktop Tic Tac Toe game built using Java AWT (Abstract Window Toolkit).
 The game supports two players who take turns placing their X or O on a 3x3 grid.
 It includes all basic game logic such as win checking, draw detection, and a "New Game" button to reset the board.
 The UI has been enhanced with background colors, player highlights, and status updates for a more engaging experience.

+Developed by Arnel Enrico Paolo D. Codera for ITCC 11.1 Section A, Lab Activity 4.
+Secret phrase: "Tic Tac Toe is fun!!!"

 ## 🎮 Features
 - ✅ 3x3 Grid created using AWT Buttons
 - ✅ Two-player mode with alternating turns (X and O)